Globus is a simple, reliable, and fast way to access and move your research data between systems.

 - Next, select the Share link near the top of the files window.

-- Globus regards shared folders as collections/endpoints, so you must create a new endpoint to share the folder.
+- Globus regards shared folders as collections, so you must create a new collection to share the folder.
 Clicking on Share allows you to “Add a Shared Endopint.”
 You can only create and manage shared collections for directories or files that you own and can access.
 Provide a Display Share Name (required) and a description (optional).

 - Click CREATE.
 Your new share will be created.